Empirical universality and non-universality of local dynamics in the Sherrington-Kirkpatrick model: Introduction

 \paragraph{Reluctant algorithm} Still, evidence has emerged that the answer to the above question might be \emph{yes}, and using an algorithm that is just as simple as the greedy algorithm.
 However, what seems to be the correct choice of algorithm appears quite bizarre at first: this \emph{reluctant algorithm} does just the \emph{opposite} of the greedy algorithm, flipping the spin that improves the objective function by the \emph{least} amount.
 Formally, its update rule is

 We adopt the convention that, if there are no feasible $\sigma^{\prime}$ for the $\argmax$, then $F_{\reluctant}(\sigma, J)$ returns $\sigma$.
-A reasonable intuition for why this is a good idea is that it is advantageous to ``slow down'' greedy descent on a complicated optimization landscape, in order to explore more of the energy landscape during the optimization process.
-Empirical studies indeed have verified that the reluctant algorithm consistently finds lower-energy configurations than the greedy algorithm, and non-rigorous analysis using the methods of statistical physics in fact suggests that the reluctant algorithm might also with high probability find configurations with energy arbitrarily close to the ground state energy \cite{Parisi-2003-ZeroTemperatureSK,BCDG-2003-SKEnergyDecreasingDynamics,Horner-2007-SKLocal,EBKZ-2024-QuenchesSKReluctant}.
+A reasonable intuition for why this is a good idea is that it is advantageous to ``slow down'' greedy descent on a complicated optimization landscape, in order for the trajectory of iterates to have the opportunity to explore more of the landscape.
+Empirical studies indeed have verified that the reluctant algorithm consistently finds lower-energy configurations than the greedy algorithm \cite{Parisi-2003-ZeroTemperatureSK,BCDG-2003-SKEnergyDecreasingDynamics,Horner-2007-SKLocal}, and, while at first smaller experiments (in particular those carried out by \cite{Parisi-2003-ZeroTemperatureSK}) suggested otherwise, the recent work of \cite{EBKZ-2024-QuenchesSKReluctant} found that both larger experiments and non-rigorous analysis using the methods of statistical physics in fact indicate that the reluctant algorithm might with high probability find configurations with energy arbitrarily close to the ground state energy.
 This would mean that the very simple reluctant local algorithm indeed matches the performance of the far more complicated algorithm of \cite{Montanari-2019-SKOptimization}.

 \paragraph{$\lambda$-Reluctant algorithm} Finally, \cite{contucci2005interpolating} propose a family of algorithms that interpolates between greedy and reluctant dynamics, allowing one to choose (intuitively speaking) from a continuous range of options trading off between fast convergence and thorough exploration of the energy landscape.
 These algorithms depend on a parameter $\lambda \in (0, +\infty)$ and are randomized local algorithms, their update rule taking as input the ancillary random variables $z^{(t)} \sim \Exp(1)$.
 Actually, the algorithm itself works with $z^{(t)} / \lambda$, whose law is $\Exp(\lambda)$.
 The algorithm then proceeds by choosing the spin to flip that reduces the energy by an amount closest to $z^{(t)} / \lambda$.
 Formally, the random update rule is